Snixy Kitchen

 Tips for making gluten-free sugar cookies

-Chill.
+• Chill the dough.
 To keep these gluten-free cut-out sugar cookies from spreading into flat blobs, you must chill the dough.
-But if you're like me and lack patience and forethought, chill the dough after rolling it out.
-Just roll the dough into two sheets and chill on a baking sheet.
-And if you've got the space, chill them in the freezer to speed things up even more!
-Wash a few dishes then you'll be ready to cut.
+My speed-it-up hack is to chill the dough after rolling it out into two sheets.
+Chill the slab on a baking sheet, and if you've got the space, chill them in the freezer to speed things up even more!
 After you cut your shapes and arrange them on the baking sheet, chill them again.

-Roll out as few times as possible.
+• Roll out as few times as possible.
 I've also found that the more times you roll out the gluten-free sugar cookie dough, the more your cookies will spread.
 Try to cut your shapes as close together as possible to keep from having to roll the scraps out again and again.
 Plus, the more you handle the dough, the softer it gets.
-You may find you have to chill the dough again after re-rolling, depending on how long it's been out.
+Speaking of chilling, you may have to chill the dough again after re-rolling, depending on how long it's been out.

-Bake them by size.
+• Bake by size.
 Divvy them on baking sheets based on the size of the shape.
 Smaller shapes take less time to bake, so separating by size will keep the little ones from getting too dark while the larger shapes bake through.
-If you find that after you've finished cutting them out they're took soft and delicate to move on the baking sheet, just chill the sheet for a few minutes.
+If you find that after you've finished cutting them out they're too soft and delicate to move on the baking sheet, just chill the sheet for a few minutes first.

 Gluten-Free Christmas Sugar Cookies